Union Jack: Ratios

 The Admiralty in 1864 settled all official flags at proportions of 1:2, but the relative widths of the crosses remained unspecified, with the above conventions becoming standardised in the 20th century.
 In the 19th century, the Union flag was defined by the same blazon but could vary in its geometrical proportions.

 Although the most common ratio is 1:2, other ratios exist.
 The Royal Navy's flag code book, BR20 Flags of All Nations, states that both 1:2 and 3:5 versions are official.
-The 3:5 version In this version, the innermost points of the lower left and upper right diagonals of the St Patrick's cross are cut off or truncated.
+In the 3:5 version, the innermost points of the lower left and upper right diagonals of the St Patrick's cross are cut off or truncated.
 The Garter King of Arms also suggests a ratio of 3:5 as the suitable proportion for a Union Flag flown on land.
+The war flag used by the British Army has the proportions 3:5.

-The Queen's Harbour Master's flag, like the Pilot Jack, is a 1:2 flag that contains a white-bordered Union Flag that is longer than 1:2.
+The King's Harbour Master's flag, similar to the Pilot Jack, is a 1:2 flag that contains a white-bordered Union Flag that is longer than 1:2.
 The jacks of ships flying variants of the Blue Ensign are square and have a square Union Flag in the canton.
-The Queen's Colours of Army regiments are 36 × 43 in; on them, the bars of the cross and saltire are of equal width; so are their respective fimbriations, which are very narrow.
+The King's Colours of Army regiments are 36 × 43 in; on them, the bars of the cross and saltire are of equal width, as are their respective narrow fimbriations.

-In South Africa, the Union Jacks flown alongside the National Flag between 1928 and 1957 were 2:3 flags.

 Colours

-The colour specifications for the colours blue, red, and white are:

-All HEX, CMYK and RGB specifications for the Pantone colours are taken from the official Pantone website on the webpages of the corresponding colours.
-Although the colour schemes are official, not all of the colours are completely congruent.
-This is due to different specifications for different types of media (for example, screen and print).
+Although the proclamation of 1801 did not specify colours beyond azure, argent and gules (blue, silver/white and red, respectively), the Garter King of Arms, under the authority of the Earl Marshal, has approved the below shades as an accurate representation: